-Credit Check: Before a lender loans you money, they check your credit score to ensure your reliability before issuing a loan.
-Payday lenders don’t typically conduct a credit check.
+Credit Check: Before a lender loans you money, they often check your credit score to ensure your reliability before issuing a loan.
+Some payday lenders don’t conduct a credit check.

 Debt: Any borrowed money that is owed to another person or business.

 Default: When you don’t make payments on your loan for an extended period or you stop trying to pay back the loan altogether.